 ValueName (variable): A string that contains the name of a printer configuration value for the printer driver.
-This field MUST be padded to the next 64-bit boundary.

 Data (variable): A field containing data for the printer configuration value identified by ValueName.
 The data contained in this field MUST be interpreted according to the registry value type that is specified by the dwType field.
-This field MUST be padded to the next 64-bit boundary.

-2.2.7.2 DAT File Format
+2.2.7.2 (Updated Section) DAT File Format

-A DAT file contains options for installing a printer driver on the client machine.
+AThe DAT file contains options for installing a printer driver on the client machine.
 The following restrictions apply to DAT files:

-- The name of the DAT file MUST be "cab_ipp.dat". - The DAT file MUST be a text file, in Unicode UTF-16LE character encoding.
+- The name of the DAT file MUST beis "cab_ipp.dat". - The DAT file MUST beis a text file, in Unicode UTF-16LE character encoding.